Family Assistance

 We understand that both inpatient and outpatient stays come with their own challenges.
 We hope that providing in-hospital programs to our families can alleviate some of the stress that comes with them.
 From meals and snacks to cuddly friends that make pokes easier, Candlelighters’ family assistance in the hospital provides comfort during a difficult time.

-Located in the Family Kitchen on 10 South, our snack pantry serves nearly 500 families a year.
-If your family is in treatment, and you have a specific request for food items in the pantry, please email Nicole If you’re looking to help Candlelighters keep the pantry full, please see our shopping list on Amazon.
+Located in the Family Kitchen on 10 South, Candlelighters food pantry serves nearly 500 families a year.
+If your family is in treatment, and you have a specific request for food items in the pantry, please email Nicole.
+If you’re looking to help Candlelighters keep the pantry full, please see our shopping list on Amazon, or contact Salena to set up a snack or food drive.

 Snack Cart

-If you’re looking to help Candlelighters keep the snack cart full, please see our shopping list on Amazon.
+If you’re looking to help Candlelighters keep the snack cart full, please see our shopping list on Amazon, or email Salena to set up a snack drive.

 Bedside Buddies